jonny5532/wsgo/README.md

 A useful strategy is to add middleware to your application to add appropriate cache headers to every response if they are not already set.
 This might include:

+- setting `Cache-control: max-age=60` on content that rarely changes.
-- always setting `Cache-control: no-cache` on any request by a logged-in user
+- setting `Cache-control: no-cache` on any request by a logged-in user.

 ## Request prioritisation